LifestyleCorp/robot-doctor/README.md

 - Correctly injecting out medicine stored in rubberised cap vials
 - Giving Sterile injections with a 2 cc, 5 cc , 10cc and 15 cc syringe
 - Sterile Withdrawing Venous Blood and fluid with a 2cc , 5cc , 10cc and 15 cc syringe
+- Correctly injecting out blood and fluid into rubberised cap sample tubes
 - Sterile Arterial blood withdrawl from radial artery near anatomical snuff box
 - Sterile catheterising patient through the urethra with a foleys catheter
-- Restraining Patient body , limbs , joints and wounds
+- Restraining the patient body , limbs , joints and wounds
 - Admit the patient to the ward by shifting the patient from stetcher or wheelchar to the bed
+- Monitor Patient regularly
 - Updating Patient reports regularly
-- Monitor Patient regularly
 - Attend rounds and grand rounds with doctors
 - Update patient vitals, clinical symptoms, signs and check for new symptoms and signs
 - Referral the patient to appropriate clinical specialist